 Typically, a property being prepared for the market will need to receive a variety of different upgrades, including new carpets to be installed, repainting the walls, taking down dated wallpaper, expensive kitchen or bathroom updates, and giving the home a thorough clean.

-Alongside bigger repairs (such as roof damage or a broken AC unit) the cost of fixing up an inherited property for potential buyers can easily total thousands of dollars.
+Alongside bigger repairs (such as roof damage or a broken AC unit) the cost of fixing up an inherited property and making repairs for potential buyers can easily total thousands of dollars.
 If siblings are involved, discussing who will pay for these repairs can be a stressful situation.
 It can also be a very time-consuming process as well.

 Other times, major repairs aren’t needed and the property is simply outdated.
 If you’ve inherited a home that is in good shape, yet still looks like the ’70s or ’80s in terms of decor, this can be equally overwhelming to remedy.